-The Annual General Meeting, held on 5th March 2020, established a Shareholders’ Nomination Board for an indefinite period.
-The Nomination Board prepares and presents to the General Meeting proposals relating to the composition and remuneration of the Board of Directors.
+The Shareholders’ Nomination Board prepares and presents to the General Meeting proposals relating to the composition and remuneration of the Board of Directors.
 In addition, the Nomination Board reviews and adjusts the diversity principles of the Board of Directors, as necessary, and does successor planning of the directors.

 The Nomination Board consists of five members.
 Four representatives are nominated by the company’s four largest shareholders, with the fifth member being the Chairman of Wärtsilä’s Board of Directors.
 The members are elected annually.
 Their term of office ends when the composition of the Nomination Board for the following period is determined.
 The four largest shareholders are determined on the basis of the shareholders’ register maintained by Euroclear Finland Ltd. as of 1 June preceding the Annual General Meeting of shareholders.
 In case a shareholder does not wish to use its appointment right, the right transfers to the next largest shareholder who would not otherwise have such right.